go-doudou/go-doudou.github.io/docs/guide/configuration.md

 # Configuration

-Go-doudou supports dotenv and yaml format local configuration file, and Alibaba Nacos configuration center and Ctrip Apollo configuration center out-of-box.
+`go-doudou` supports dotenv and yaml format local configuration file, and Alibaba Nacos configuration center and Ctrip Apollo configuration center out-of-box.
-Go-doudou loads configuration from these sources to environment variables.
+`go-doudou` loads configuration from these sources to environment variables.

 Comparing with remote configuration center local configuration files have higher priority, so value of each environment variable loaded from local files won't be overridden by configuration from remote center.